-- Increase the capacity of prevention efforts to address problem gambling. - Explore opportunities to add funding to the DHHS administered problem gambling service system in order to increase the financial investment in problem gambling prevention and public awareness efforts. - Explore the possibility of requiring state funded addiction prevention programs to integrate the topic of gambling addiction into their materials and efforts. - o Focus the use of limited prevention funding to prepare the system for a more robust prevention effort when more funds materialize. - Expand upon current problem gambling prevention efforts. - o Identify state-level changes that have the potential to lead to positive impacts on the problem gambling prevention system. - o Increase the number of collaborative projects and partnerships with organizations where addressing problem gambling is consistent with meeting their mission.

-- Expand upon past efforts to coordinate statewide activities during Problem Gambling Awareness Month. - Request grantees further develop their websites as a resource for entities interested in or actively providing problem gambling prevention messaging or other forms of problem gambling awareness activities. - Continue to support a Speakers Bureau of persons in recovery and actively seek out speaking engagements to increase problem gambling awareness. - The Bureau of Behavioral Health Wellness and Prevention will collaborate with other DHHS divisions, community service organizations, and other stakeholders to create a system of partnerships to increase efficiency and efforts to address problem gambling. - Support and participate in workgroups tasked with further developing problem gambling prevention services. - O Support meeting and webinar opportunities for providers to network, to form partnerships, and to share successes. - Reach out to representatives of state agencies and explore opportunities to partner on common ground initiatives where addressing problem gambling supports fellow state agencies' goals. - Continue to work with stakeholders within the criminal justice system to expand use of NRS 458A.200-260: "Civil Commitment of Problem Gamblers Convicted of Crime". - Develop and fund a statewide problem gambling awareness campaign including widespread promotion of gambling treatment effectiveness and availability. - Engage in a discovery and research process to identify marketing strategies and messages. - Work toward establish brand identify for DHHS supported problem gambling services. - o Develop and implement a marketing plan and media strategy. - Engage in a structured public relations campaign to increase awareness of problem gambling and available services - O Use social media and other digital technologies to promote problem gambling prevention and treatment.
+- Increase the capacity of prevention efforts to address problem gambling. - o Explore opportunities to add funding to the DHHS administered problem gambling service system in order to increase the financial investment in problem gambling prevention efforts. - o Explore the possibility of requiring state funded addiction prevention programs to integrate the topic of gambling addiction into their materials and efforts. - o Focus the use of limited prevention funding to prepare the system for a more robust prevention effort when more funds materialize. - Expand upon current problem gambling prevention efforts. - o Identify state-level changes that have the potential to lead to positive impacts on the problem gambling prevention system. - o Increase the number of collaborative projects and partnerships with organizations where addressing problem gambling is consistent with meeting their mission. - O Expand upon past efforts to coordinate statewide activities during Problem Gambling Awareness Month. - Request grantees further develop their websites as a resource for entities interested in or actively providing problem gambling prevention messaging or other forms of problem gambling awareness activities. - O Continue to support a Speakers Bureau of persons in recovery and actively seek out speaking engagements to increase problem gambling awareness. - The Bureau of Behavioral Health Wellness and Prevention will collaborate with other DHHS divisions, community service organizations, and other stakeholders to create a system of partnerships to increase efficiency and efforts to address problem gambling. - O Support and participate in workgroups tasked with further developing problem gambling prevention services. - O Support meeting and webinar opportunities for providers to network, to form partnerships, and to share successes. - o Reach out to representatives of state agencies and explore opportunities to partner on common ground initiatives where addressing problem gambling supports fellow state agencies' goals. - o Continue to work with stakeholders within the criminal justice system to expand use of NRS 458A.200-260: "Civil Commitment of Problem Gamblers Convicted of Crime".